-If you’ve texted Shout 85258 and been helped by one of our trained volunteers, or you’ve got a positive story about how talking about your mental health has helped you, we’d love to hear from you and help others who may be in need of support.
+If you’ve texted Shout 85258 and been helped by one of our trained volunteers, we’d love to hear from you and help others who may be in need of support.

 The power of a text conversation